-When I was a girl, my parents hosted a party for friends, fussing over the food and the table.
-The theme must have been ‘Italy’ because the menu was classic Italian, at least ‘Eye-talian’ as interpreted by Canadians and Midwesterners who’d no more seen Naples than New York.
-[Update: Thank you to my father for his gentle reminder that Canadian and Midwestern soldiers were in Italy by the thousands in World War II and that military cemeteries in Italy hold thousands of those thousands.]
+When I was a girl, my parents hosted a dinner party for friends, fussing over the food and the table.
+The theme must have been "Italy" because the menu was classic Italian aka "Eye-talian" as interpreted by Prairie Canadians and Midwesterners who’d no more seen Naples than New York.

-The kitchen table sagged with big platters of spaghetti topped with meat sauce, baskets of garlic bread and a festive (plastic) bowl of (iceberg) lettuce and tomato salad with – no doubt – (bottled) Italian dressing.
+The kitchen table sagged with big platters of spaghetti topped with meat sauce, baskets of garlic bread and a festive (plastic) bowl of (iceberg) lettuce and tomato salad with – little doubt – bottled Italian dressing.

-To widened young eyes, this party was ‘grown-up entertaining’, somehow, not just the familiar ‘company for Sunday dinner’ or ‘having people over for supper’.
-Oh, it looked so worldly, so chic and oh-so-grown-up.
+To my widened young eyes, this party was somehow "grown-up entertaining" – a far remove from the familiar "company for Sunday dinner" or "having people over for supper".
+Oh, it looked so worldly! so chic! oh-so-grown-up!
 What disappointment when the babysitter corralled all the kids and took us next door for the night.

-Nowadays, ha, when just-add-hamburger spaghetti sauce comes cheap in jars, there’s nothing so exotic about spaghetti with a meaty tomato sauce.
-It’s everyday food, inexpensive to make, easy to serve.
+Nowadays, ha! when just-add-hamburger spaghetti sauce comes cheap in jars, there’s nothing exotic about spaghetti with a meaty tomato sauce.
+It’s everyday food, inexpensive to make, easy to serve, a household staple.

 So many recipes for homemade spaghetti sauce take their flavor from Italian sausage – it works, every time.
 But Italian sausage adds much fat and many calories, more than is healthful for an everyday meal.